genielab/genielab.github.io/_posts/2019-04-04-h1b_data_analysis_part1.md

 While dealing with distribution of data points in statistical terms, we consider all the data points whose value is either greater than P75 + 1.5 * IQR or lesser than P25 - 1.5 * IQR as outliers, where IQR is the Inter Quartile Range and is defined as P75-P25.
-Thus we plot another figure <a href="#chart4">Chart-4</a> to denote the outlier employee proportions in select companies.
+Thus we plot another figure <a href="#chart4">Chart-4</a> to denote the outlier employee proportions in select cities.
 You may selectively enable or disable to isolate categories by clicking on legend items.
 The y-axis represents percentage of H1B population in that year and as you hover over bars, they reveal the outlier wages in respective cities.

 <div id="chart4"></div>